hyperionix/docs/content/guide/package-3.md

   }
 }
 ```
-Notice we added `Event` function call in case of block process creation.
+Notice we added `Event` function call in case process creation is blocked.
 All generated events must be created using this function.
 An event can have any number of attributes that help describe it.
 We can control where each event goes with `:send(EventChannel.<channel>)` event method.
 More information about event channels could be found [here](events#EventChannel).
 For now we'll use `:send(EventChannel.file)` to demonstrate events being logged into a file on the system.

 ```lua
   Event(